Abir10101/docs/kubernates.md

 <br>

 ## What is Kubernates?
-Kubernates is a orchestartion tool for containers. <ins> Orchestration </ins>: Spining up multiple containers in a ordered way for production level deployment i.e. horizontal and vertical scaling, Specific machines for specific workloads, Respawning unhealthy containers, etc. Containers include: Logging containers, Mailing Containers, etc.
+Kubernates is a orchestartion tool for containers. <ins> Orchestration </ins>: Spining up multiple containers in a ordered way for production level deployment, i.e., horizontal and vertical scaling, Specific machines for specific workloads, Respawning unhealthy containers, etc. Containers include: Logging containers, Mailing Containers, etc.
 <br>
 <br>